gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 }
 ```

-After pulling data from WordPress with the query, all the posts are iterated over, calling the `createPage` action on each one.
+After fetching data from WordPress via the query, all posts are iterated over, calling [`createPage`](/docs/actions/#createPage) for each one.

-A [Gatsby page is defined](/docs/api-specification/#concepts) as "a site page with a pathname, a template component, and optional graphql query and layout component."
+A [Gatsby page is defined](/docs/api-specification/#concepts) as "a site page with a pathname, a template component, and an _optional_ GraphQL query and Layout component."

-When you restart your server with the `gatsby develop` command, you'll be able to navigate to the new pages created for each of your posts at their respective slugs.
-In the GraphiQL IDE at [localhost:8000](http://localhost:8000) you should now see queryable fields in the docs or the explorer sidebar for `allWordpressPosts`.
+When you restart your server with the `gatsby develop` command, you'll be able to navigate to the new pages created for each of your posts at their respective paths.

+In the GraphiQL IDE at [localhost:8000](http://localhost:8000) you should now see queryable fields for `allWordpressPosts` in the docs or explorer sidebar.

 ## Wrapping Up